 - Students are expected to have their thesis proposals approved by their committee on or before November 1 of year 2.
-Students are at risk of falling out of good standing if their proposal has not been approved by their committee by January 15 of year 2. - Students are expected to successfully defend (i.e., pass) their MA thesis by the end of Spring Quarter of year 2.
-Students are at risk of falling out of good standing if their thesis is not successfully defended by October 1 of year 3.
+Students fall out of good standing if their proposal has not been approved by their committee by January 15 of year 2. - Students are expected to successfully defend (i.e., pass) their MA thesis by the end of Spring Quarter of year 2.
+Students are fall out of good standing if their thesis is not successfully defended by November 1 of year 3.